DenHafiz69/expentrax-telegram/README.md

 ## ✨ "Wow" Factors

 This checklist covers additional features to enhance the bot's functionality and demonstrate advanced skills.

-- [ ] Interactive User Interface: The bot uses interactive elements.

-    - [ ] Implemented custom keyboards for quick access to commands.

-    - [ ] Added inline buttons for more dynamic interactions.

 - [ ] Custom Category Management: Users can manage their own expense categories.